Min-KiD/DLProject-AnomalyDetected/README.md

 Output is defined by the on_extraction argument; by default it prints the features to the command line.
 Possible values of output are ['print', 'save_numpy', 'save_pickle']. save options save the features in the output_path folder with the same name as the input video file but with the .npy or .pkl extension.

 Read more and run in file `feature-extraction.ipynb`

+## Training for Anomaly Detection

+After finishing extract feature for full-dataset, we will use it for training, it already has been uploaded to Kaggle: https://www.kaggle.com/datasets/kanishkarav/ucf-crime-video-dataset

+File 'model.ipynb` will train then save weight model

+## Some Result

+### Classification

+### Anomaly Detection